Showing posts fromc by-example

 Vector - The Other Stuff

-So the C++ standard specifies a set of requirements for containers.
-Very few requirements are specified in terms of containers so adhering to these exactly is not required (unless you want to be cons
+So, the C++ standard specifies a set of requirements for containers.
+Very few requirements are specified in terms of containers, so adhering to these strictly is not required (unless you want to be c

 Read More